-According to Chinese medicine, illness and disease occur due to imbalances and weaknesses within the body.
+According to Chinese medicine, illness and disease occur due to imbalances and blockages within the body.
 Rebecca is compassionate and dedicated in her work with patients to achieve their individual health goals, with the aim of alleviating pain and symptoms of discomfort, while also addressing the root of the problem.
-She has treated people of all ages, and for a diversity of health issues, including pain relief, injuries, stress, anxiety and depression, digestive and respiratory complaints, fatigue, skin conditions, fertility and women’s health.
+She has treated people of all ages, and for a diversity of health issues including: pain relief, injuries, stress, anxiety and depression, insomnia, digestive and respiratory complaints, complex chronic pain and illness, and women’s health.

-Acupuncture and Chinese medicine are known to stimulate the body’s natural healing abilities.
-To this end, Rebecca uses a variety of techniques such as acupuncture, moxibustion, cupping, and herbal medicine, either individually or in combination with other treatments, to promote faster healing.
+Acupuncture, Craniosacral Therapy, and Chinese medicine are known to stimulate the body’s natural healing abilities.
+To this end, Rebecca uses a variety of techniques such as acupuncture, moxibustion, cupping, and herbal medicine and cold laser therapy either individually or in combination with other treatments, to promote healing.

 Rebecca has extended her knowledge by treating sports-related injuries with acupuncture as well.
 She was awarded a grant to be an intern with the Seattle Mariners Athletic Training team during 2013 Spring Training on the prevention and rehabilitation of injuries in baseball.
 In addition to this, she worked for two years with the Seattle Marathon providing acupuncture to runners after the half and full marathons.
 She has also volunteered for the Seattle Acupuncturists for Veterans program, which provides free treatments to veterans and their families.